eonwilsun/Indesign-Update/README.md

 - Some advanced InDesign features may not round-trip perfectly
 - Binary .indd files are not supported (use IDML export)

+### Translate Mode:
+- This is glossary-based (no external translation API).
+It won't translate arbitrary sentences beyond entries provided in your glossary
+- For live machine translation (e.g., Azure, DeepL), you need a server-side proxy to protect API keys.
+A static GitHub Pages site cannot safely store secrets

 ## Technical Details

 ### PDF Text Replacement Process: